Taking a camera, laptop or expensive jewellery (like an engagement ring) on holiday? Protect your high-value items with travel insurance.

 Travel insurance provides important protection against the loss, damage or theft of your personal items when you embark on a journey.
 However, if your suitcase is full of expensive items like laptops, cameras and jewellery, you need to be aware whether or not your travel insurance policy will cover the cost of such costly belongings.
 In some cases, you may need to increase your level of cover to ensure that you have adequate financial protection.

 Going through a travel insurance PDS looking for specific limits can be time consuming and tedious, which is why we've done it for you.
-Below are the expensive items comprehensive policy limits for the providers in our panel.
+Below are the expensive items comprehensive policy limits for the providers on Finder.
+Remember that things change all the time, so make sure you read the PDS before signing up for a policy.

 Understanding how cover for expensive items works